-This introduction provides you with a broad overview of the social media options open to an artist when seeking to promote themselves or their work PLUS a Jargon Buster for easy reference.
+This introduction provides guidance for using social media options open to an artist when seeking to promote themselves or their work PLUS a Jargon Buster for easy reference.

 For more detailed information please register with us – HERE.